-The Office of Innovation and Information Technology's unit maintains 50 computing facilities: 30 at the Fort Lauderdale/Davie Campus and 20 located among the other NSU campuses in Fort Myers, Jacksonville, Miami, Miramar, Orlando, Palm Beach, Tampa Bay, and Puerto Rico.
+The Office of Innovation and Information Technology's unit maintains several computer labs and classrooms at the Fort Lauderdale/Davie Campus and at every regional campus, i.e., Fort Myers, Jacksonville, Miami, Miramar, Orlando, Palm Beach, Tampa Bay, and Puerto Rico.
 In addition to courses, open labs are scheduled and maintained for student use on NSU campuses and at other university locations.
 NSU's labs house a variety of computer equipment for student use.

-Students and faculty and staff members have access to scanners, printers, digital cameras, video cameras, and other technology tools.
+Students and faculty and staff members have access to printers, projectors, speaker and microphone systems, and other technology tools.
 Wireless laptops are available for use in the library, HPD study rooms, and several regional campuses.
 Color printers and printing stations located in high traffic areas for on-the-go printing are also available.
-The labs are equipped with pay-for-print stations that are accessed via student identification cards, as well.